 Just opposite the book fair site (at the corner of Rue de la Platière and Quai de la Pécherie) stands one of the many and famous murals of Lyon: "The library of the city" fresco (Fresque «La bibliothèque de la cité»).

 The mural created by the “Cité de la Création” in 1998.
-“Cité de la Création” is a group of artists who for over 40 years create huge murals worldwide.
-These murals, today, have not only an artistical but also a huge touristic value.
+“Cité de la Création” is a group of artists who create huge murals worldwide for over 40 years.
+These murals, today, have not only artistic but also a huge touristic value.

 Église Notre Dame Saint-Vincent

 Walking further north on Quai de la Pécherie/Quai de la Saint-Vincent.
 Between Pont de la Feuillee and Passerelle Saint-Vincent, is situated Église Notre Dame Saint-Vincent.
-The church is surrounded by buildings and of its front façade only the entrance part (decorated with a statue of the Virgin Mary and a frieze, it has a round arch and two Ionic columns) can be seen from the quayside.
+Buildings surround the church, and of its front façade, only the entrance part (decorated with a statue of the Virgin Mary and a frieze, it has a round arch and two Ionic columns) can be seen from the quayside.

 The “Fresque des Lyonnais”